afadesigns/envkeep/docs/reference/cli.md

 Options:
 - `--format text|json` (default `text`)
 - `--allow-extra` to ignore undeclared variables
+- `--fail-on-warnings` to make any warnings exit non-zero (e.g., duplicate or invalid lines)

 Exit codes:
 - `0` – success
 - `1` – errors found

 `envkeep check` also emits warnings for duplicate key declarations so that drift is caught early.
+Pass `-` instead of a path to read the environment from `stdin` (useful in pipelines).

 ## `envkeep diff`
 Compare two environment files with normalization and secret redaction.